-The YC_rC_b outputs can be switched to a test mode where YC_rC_b data are generated digitally in the VPC32xx.
-Test patterns include luma/chroma ramps, flat field, and a pseudo color bar.
+The YCrCb outputs can be switched to a test mode where YCrCb data are generated digitally in the VPC32xx.
+Test patterns include luma/chroma ramps, flat field, a pseudo color bar and a grid pattern.

 2.6.9.
 Priority Bus Codec